7digital

-7digital Group Plc is a British publicly listed company that offers access to music, tracking and reporting for clients.
+7digital Group PLC is a British company that offers access to music, tracking and reporting for clients.
 London-based, 7digital provides end-to-end music services for the fitness, social media, DSPs, and gaming industries with brands such as Barry's and Triller.
 Advertising Age described 7digital (Zdigital in Australia) in 2008 as a British download store, while the New York Times referred to them as a digital music company.

 7digital's Smooth Operations, Unique Production and Above the Title companies are now branded 7digital Creative, and produce content for BBC Radio 1, Radio 1Xtra, BBC Radio 2 and BBC Radio 3.

 In 2009 HMV bought 50% of 7digital.
 In 2019, the company replaced their second CEO, Simon Cole, who had replaced founder/CEO Ben Drury.
 In February 2023, it was announced 7digital had been acquired by the Santa Monica-headquartered B2B music licensing company, Songtradr.

 Overview

 Initially their API was used by Guvera, Onkyo, Samsung, BlackBerry, HMV, musical.ly (now TikTok) and Technics.
 They subsequently partnered with Triller, FORME Life, Soundtrack Your Brand, Global Eagle, Grandpad, Apex Rides, and Fender.